Stereotypes Around Adopting an Older Dog

 Do They Have Any History on the Dog?

-Do they keep information about how and where the dog was found if it’s a stray?
+Do they keep information about how and where they found the dog if it’s a stray?
 Why did its previous owners surrender it?

 Are There any Behavioral Issues With the Dog?